helene-todd/PCBS_CellularAutomata/README.md

 <p align="center"><img src="gifs/random_grid_p.gif" height="300"></p>

-Initial grid was a randomly generated 8 x 8 grid, with a different set of rules (cell dies if less than 1 neighbour or more than 2 neighbours, and dies if more than 3 neighbours).
+Initial grid was a randomly generated 8 x 8 grid, with a different set of rules (cell dies if less than 1 neighbour or more than 2 neighbours, and a new cell is born if there are 3 neighbours).
 ```console
 foo@bar:~$ python main.py -s 8 8 -r 1 2 3
 ```